-Establishing existing reporting structures within your organization is crucial as this enables your helpsemployees to manage attendance, request leaves, and submit expense reimbursements through TeamNest.
-It's advisable to define a Workflow specifying the individuals authorized to approve or reject these requests.
+It's important that you establish existing reporting structures within your organization, as it enables your employees to manage attendance, request leaves, and submit expense reimbursements through TeamNest.
+It is advisable to define a Workflow that specifies the individuals authorized to approve or reject these requests.
 (Learn more about Workflows here).

-The Reporting Structure helps determine this hierarchy in a workflow.
-Let's see an example to understand this.
+The Reporting Structure helps determine this hierarchy within a workflow.
+Let’s look at an example to understand this better.

-Go to Admin section > Organization >Reporting Structure and click on the Add Reporting Structure tab.
+Navigate to Admin Section > Organization > Reporting Structure, and click on the Add Reporting Structure tab.

-2. You can name it Expense Reporting and assign it a priority.
-The priority determines the order in which the roles are displayed on the page, 1 being the highest priority.
-Submit this form to create the Role.
+2.i.
+Name the structure Expense Reporting and assign a priority value.
+The priority determines the display order of roles on the page, with 1 being the highest.

-3. To designate the individual responsible for this role and to add the list of employees reporting to them, click on the Role.
+3. To assign the individual responsible for this role and add the list of employees reporting to them, click on the Reporting Role name.

 4. Now you can add the respective employees reporting the Reporting Role using the Add Employees tab.